Njie Kunda School Kitchen and Garden Project – The Gambia

 In September 2015, the school opened with two Nursery classes (Nursery 1 and Nursery 2) and two 1st grade classes.
 Already, it was in double shift.
 A total of 114 students were enrolled; 50 boys and 64 girls.
 The school hoped to add a 2nd grade and 3rd grade, after which students would be able to walk to Fula Bantang, where there are schools going all the way to 12th grade.
 In September, the 2nd grade was added, and the school’s enrollment swelled to 176.

 In 2017, GambiaRising funded the building of additional classrooms as well as teacher housing at the school, and by the 2017-18 school year, there were four grades at the school: Nursery through 3rd grade, with a total of 224 children enrolled.
 At the same time, Water Charity funded the construction of latrines and handwashing stations for the school.

 Njie Kunda and the surrounding villages are food insecure.
 Families grow their own food and are completely dependent on the annual rains.
-The period of time in the months before the annual harvest (and when schools open) is known as “hungry season”.
+The period of time in the months before the annual harvest (and when schools open) is known as the “hungry season”.